A support theorem for Hilbert schemes of planar curves, II: Introduction

 This sort of relation was in a certain sense predicted in the physics literature \cite{GV, KKV, HST, CDP} as a relation between refined Gopakumar-Vafa invariants (here, the Jacobians) and the refined Donaldson-Thomas invariants (here, the Hilbert schemes).

-{\bf Acknowledgements.} We thank Mark A. de Cataldo and Tam\'as Hausel for helpful discussions.
-L.M. is partially supported by PRIN project 2012 ``Spazi di moduli e teoria di Lie".
-During the preparation of this paper L.M. was a member of the School of Mathematics of the Institute for Advanced Study in Princeton, partially funded by the Giorgio and Elena Petronio fellowship.
+{\bf Acknowledgements.} We thank Dan Abramovich, Riccardo Grandi, Tam\'as Hausel and Jochen Heinloth for helpful discussions.
+Special thanks to Mark A. de Cataldo, who, on many occasions, pointed out to the first named author many misconceptions about the decomposition theorem over a finite field, and helped to correct the mistakes arising from them.
+L.M. is partially supported by PRIN project 2015 ``Spazi di moduli e teoria di Lie".
+During the (long) preparation of this paper L.M. was a member of the School of Mathematics of the Institute for Advanced Study in Princeton, partially funded by the Giorgio and Elena Petronio fellowship.
 V. S. is supported by the NSF grant DMS-1406871, and by a Sloan fellowship.
 F.V. is partially supported by the MIUR project ``Spazi di moduli e applicazioni'' (FIRB 2012).